 Candice Nguyen is an award-winning journalist for NBC 7 San Diego.
-She has a passion for writing, telling untold stories and holding the powerful accountable.
-Her reporting has reunited lost family members and exposed questionable business practices sparking action by the U.S. Navy and U.S. Marine Corps in San Diego.
+She has a passion for writing, telling untold stories and holding the corrupt accountable.
+Her reporting has reunited lost family members, exposed criminal business practices, sparked action by the U.S. Navy and inspired a State Assembly bill to clean up California's security industry.

 A proud Chinese/Vietnamese-American, Candice was born and raised in the Bay Area.
 She began her career as a local newspaper columnist writing weekly travel articles.
-In Ghana, she produced a documentary on ex-child soldiers and their internal demons after the First and Second Liberian Civil Wars.
+In Ghana, she produced a documentary on ex-child soldiers struggling with their internal demons after the First and Second Liberian Civil Wars.

 Candice’s news career began in 2009 at NBC Bay Area.
 She worked as an intern/writer.
 She spent about a year at the station under the mentorship of investigative reporter Vicky Nguyen (no relation).
 In 2010, she landed her first on-air reporting job at KION/KCBA in Salinas, California, and in 2011, she started reporting for XETV in San Diego.

 Candice has earned numerous journalism awards.
 In 2014, she received an Edward R. Murrow Award for her news series “Missing for Decades.”
 It followed the story of David Amaya who was kidnapped as a toddler and taken to Mexico.
-More than 30 years later, he tried crossing the border into the U.S. not knowing he was a U.S. citizen.
-Candice broke the story and continued covering it as developments unfolded.
+More than 30 years later, he tried crossing the border into the U.S. Candice broke the story and continued covering it as developments unfolded.
 Her reporting helped reunite Amaya with his mother.

 Candice is also an Emmy award winner, recognized for her excellence in the category of Writer-News.
 She also received two, consecutive first-place San Diego Society of Professional Journalists (SPJ) awards for her serious feature stories “A Father’s Destiny” and “The Selfless Teacher.”